Assembly Boards and Commissions

 The Board of Ethics is a five-member board appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The duties of the Board of Ethics are derived from the Municipal Code of Ethics (AMC 1.15).
 The purpose of the Ethics Code is to set clear and reasonable standards for public officials and employees of the Municipality.
 The Board of Ethics promotes an understanding of these standards by providing advisory opinions, investigating notifications of potential violation, resolving potential conflicts, reviewing disclosure forms, and developing Ethics Training.
 The Board of Ethics holds regular meetings monthly and special meetings as needed.

 The Board of Adjustment is a three-member board appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The Board of Adjustment decides appeals from decisions made by lower administrative bodies including the Planning and Zoning Commission, the Platting Board, and the Urban Design Commission regarding plats, conditional land uses, and site plan variances.
 The appeal is based solely on the record established before the lower administrative body.
-The Municipal Clerk assists the Board in compiling and distributing the appeal record.
 The Board of Adjustment meets as required.

 Board of Equalization

 The Board of Equalization is comprised of private citizens appointed and approved by the Anchorage Assembly to hear valuation appeals brought forward by property owners.
 This adjudicatory board hears arguments on appealed property assessments to determine fair and equitable resolution of appeals.
 The Board of Equalization is not associated with the Municipal Assessors Office.
 The Board of Equalization meets as needed.